Gabby Gabreski: Prisoner of war

 On July 20, 1944, Gabreski had reached the 300-hour combat time limit for Eighth Air Force fighter pilots and was awaiting an aircraft to return him to the United States on leave and reassignment.
 He had already advised Kay Cochran to proceed with wedding plans, and his hometown of Oil City, Pennsylvania, had raised $2,000 for a wedding present in anticipation of his return.

-Gabreski found, however, that a bomber escort mission to Russelheim, Germany, was scheduled for that morning, and, instead of boarding the transport, he requested to "fly just one more."
+Gabreski found, however, that a bomber escort mission to Rüsselsheim, Germany, was scheduled for that morning, and, instead of boarding the transport, he requested to "fly just one more."
 Returning from the mission, Gabreski observed Heinkel He 111s parked on the airfield at Niedermendig, Germany and took his airplane down to attack.

 He was dissatisfied with his first strafing run on an He 111, and he reversed for a second pass.
 When his tracers went over the parked bomber, he dropped the nose of his Thunderbolt to adjust, and its propeller clipped the runway, bending the tips.
 The damage caused his engine to vibrate violently and he was forced to crash land.
 Gabreski then ran into the nearby woods and eluded capture for five days.
 After being captured, he was interrogated by Obergefreiter Hanns Scharff.
 He was eventually sent to Stalag Luft I.

 Gabreski flew 166 combat sorties and was officially credited by the USAAF with 28 aircraft destroyed in air combat and 3 on the ground.
 He was assigned five P-47s during his time with the 56th FG, none of which he named, but all of which bore the fuselage identification codes HV: A.